Will Brennan homers, Guardians beat Red Sox 6-0 to spoil Boston's Patriots’ Day game

 The 25-year-old righty was isolated in the team’s hotel in spring training for days and lost 15 pounds.
 He looked ready to go for the 11:13 a.m. first pitch after a pair of minor-league rehab starts, where he posted a 1.29 ERA with eight strikeouts over seven innings.

+“Actually, when I had a rehab start I had to pitch during the day,” Curry said.
+“I kind of like pitching during the day because I can wake up and I'm right at it.
+I don't have to let my mind ponder how the game's going to go.
+I can wake up and kind of get to it.”

-Brennan hooked his homer around the Pesky Pole in right off reliever Brennan Bernardino (0-1).
+Brennan hooked his homer around the Pesky Pole in right off reliever Greg Weissert.
+Brennan Bernardino (0-1) was charged with the loss.

 Tim Herrin (1-0) worked two innings of hitless relief for the win.